 How Vietnam promotes its ASEAN cohesive role in coronavirus battle?

-The Hanoitimes - Hanoi has activated all virtual channels available to keep ASEAN discussions ongoing.
+Hanoi has activated all virtual channels available to keep ASEAN discussions ongoing.

 Vietnam has made efforts to drive the ASEAN through the coronavirus stom by taking action to promote its responsive and cohesive leadership as the ASEAN Chair.